utopia/letsfix.net/theprocess.md

   * What does the problem look like?
 Others can suggest improvements for this section.
   * Who is affected?
 Does this issue affect the whole world or one particular group of people?
 For example, your country, school, or organization.

-Answer these questions to open new Issue on Letsfix.
-This is where the process begins.
+Answer these questions to open a new Issue on Letsfix.

 ### Step 2.
 Spread Awareness
   * Share the link to the issue page with friends.
 Think email, Facebook, Twitter, or any other social networks.